Goulburn Strikers FC

 The Goulburn Strikers Football Club is an Australian football (soccer) club based in Goulburn, New South Wales, Australia.
 Established in 2001, the club was known until 2009 as Southern Tablelands Football Association STFA Strikers.
-The club currently competes in the ACT State League, hosting matches at their home ground Strikers Park.
+The club currently competes in the Southern Tablelands Football all age men league, hosting matches at their home ground Strikers Park.

 History

 The Goulburn Strikers were founded in late 2001 to offer the Southern Tablelands' most talented players the opportunity to play at a higher level while representing their hometown.

 In 2002, under the Southern Tablelands Football Association (STFA) banner, the Strikers started competing, entering two senior teams (First Grade and Reserves Grade) in the ACT State League.

 Soon the Strikers developed into a regional football force.

 In 2003 the Strikers became the ACT State League Division 2 Champions and were promoted to Division 1.

 In 2005 the Strikers and the STFA ratified their commitment to access the prestigious ACT Premier League within five years.

 As time went on and the Strikers became more successful it was soon obvious that a development program was necessary and in 2007, with the full support of the STFA, the club entered an Under 18s and an Under 16s squads in the ACT Junior League.

 Also in 2007, the Strikers were ACT League Division 1 Runners up.

 In 2008 the Strikers became the undefeated ACT State League Division 1 Champions.

 The club's development program also proved to be of the highest quality as in the same year the Strikers Under 18’s became ACT Junior League Division 1 Premiers and the Under 16’s were the undefeated NSW Southern Branch Champions as well as the ACT Junior League Division 1 Premiers.

 In 2009 the Strikers were ACT League Division 1 Runners up and for the first time ever, the Strikers made it through to the ACT Federation Cup Quarter Finals, showing to be already competitive at Premier League level.